reiver/reiver-uuid/chapters/chrono-random/README.md

 ## String Example

-Let's look at example of this.
+Let's look at example of a chrono-random **GUID** try to make all this clearer.
 This first example will NOT be a **UUID**.
 But I think it will help make chrono-random **GUID**s make more sense if I show you this first.